Sdn Bhd vs LLP in Malaysia: Deciding the Right Type of Business in Malaysia for You

 Tax Considerations

 Both LLPs and Sdn Bhds are taxed in their own names.
 However, there are some differences in tax rates and incentives.
-LLPs are taxed as companies, with a corporate tax rate of 17%.
-On the other hand, Sdn Bhds may enjoy more tax incentives, such as the Reinvestment Allowance (RA) and Pioneer Status (PS), which are only available to Sdn Bhds or publicly listed companies in Malaysia.
-Therefore, if tax incentives are a significant factor for your business, a Sdn Bhd might be a more suitable choice.
+LLPs are taxed as companies same as Sdn Bhd.
+On the other hand, Sdn Bhds may enjoy more tax incentives, such as the Reinvestment Allowance (RA) and Pioneer Status (PS), which are only available to Sdn Bhd or publicly listed companies in Malaysia.
+Here’s a simple breakdown of how it works:

 Liability Protection